Dive More: A Resolution You Can Stick With

 The buddy system.
 The Buddy System.
 THE BUDDY SYSTEM!
 Outside of “never hold your breath!,” no scuba concept has been drilled into your head from Day 1 of Open Water training more than using the buddy system.
 Always do a pre-dive safety check (BWRAF) with your buddy, never dive without a buddy, practice gas sharing with your buddy, you and your buddy should never be more than a 2-second swim away from each other, etc., etc. Sound familiar?
 And while these are all very sound concepts in theory, as well as good ideas in practice, how realistic are they?

 How many times have you been diving with your favorite dive buddy, found an interesting critter to show him/her, turned to show it to…….where’d he go??
 Not only was he not within a “2-second swim,” he was more like 100 feet thataway looking at another interesting critter to show you.
 Did you think to yourself, “Well, if I had needed my buddy for some emergency, I’d have been in trouble?”
 I imagine it’s probably more times than you can count.
-Perfect example: my future wife is not only my favorite person, she’s my favorite person to dive with.
+Perfect example: my wife is not only my favorite person, she’s my favorite person to dive with.
 She’s a very skilled diver and loves the underwater environment as much as I do.
 Is she a “good dive buddy?”
 Nope!
 Why?
 She’s an avid underwater photographer.
 When she sees that magic whatever in her viewfinder, it becomes the focus (no pun intended) of her world for a few minutes.
 Most of our dives, I don’t even need to look.
 I just KNOW she’s nowhere near me.
 It’s not her fault either!
 That’s just what she loves to do.
 If any of you dive with a photographer buddy, you know exactly what I’m saying.

 For this reason, and many others, it’s so very important for you to be self-reliant in your dive practices.
 What constitutes being self-reliant?
 In short, it means that, in the event of any of the most common dive emergencies, you can get yourself safely out of trouble without relying on the proximity/skill/preparedness of your dive buddy.
 These emergencies could be low- or out-of-gas, entanglement, getting lost from the group, or even a broken mask strap.